9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 When using echinacea in tea form, simply pour 1-2 cups of boiling water over 2 teaspoons of either the leaf, flower, or root of echinacea and let steep for around 10 minutes.

 If you feel the symptoms of a cold coming on, take 1-2 ml of an echinacea root tincture diluted in water every 2 hours.
-While it hasn’t been proven that echinacea prevents a cold, research has shown that it does improve a cold.
+While it has not been proven that echinacea prevents a cold, research has shown that it does improve a cold.

 **Disclaimer: Consult with a medical professional if you have a preexisting autoimmune condition and if you are on birth control.
 Some people have an allergy to echinacea so use at your own discretion.
 High amounts of echinacea can cause nausea.